declarejs/declarejs/README.md

 # declarejs
-The best way to create JavaScript classes around.
-Provides structure and control to your client-side code.
+The best way to create JavaScript classes.
+It brings structure and control to your client-side applications.
+The syntax and features are similar to powerful languages like C#, C++, and Java.

 - Private, protected and static members
 - Abstract classes and singletons